tbarbette/retina-expe/README.md

 We provide a script to automatically build dependencies, configure hugepages, ...
 It works on ClouldLab, and should work on your Ubuntu testbed too.

 ### Automatic
-**This is already run on the cloudlab profile, you have nothing to do.**
+**This is already run on the cloudlab profile, you have nothing to do when using CloudLab.**
 Run ./bootstrap.sh on all machines to install all dependencies at once.
 This will only work with Ubuntu (preferably 20.04).

 ### Manual